GENECAN Hospital cancer genetics platform

 Activity

-ObjectiveThis platform aims to offer all patients in the former Basse-Normandie region, regardless of the establishment where they are cared for, equal access to molecular tests in the face of cancer, making it possible to initiate the most appropriate targeted therapy.
+ObjectiveThe aim of this platform is to offer all patients in the former Lower Normandy region, regardless of the facility where they are treated, equal access to molecular tests for cancer, enabling them to initiate the most appropriate targeted therapy.

-This involves, for the pathologies concerned, analyzing certain biomarkers whose mutational status within the tumor is decisive for access to new therapies.
-These targeted therapies thus constitute “tailor-made” treatments adapted to the molecular characteristics of the patient's tumour.
+For the pathologies in question, the aim is to analyze certain biomarkers whose mutational status within the tumor is crucial for accessing new therapies.
+These targeted therapies thus constitute "tailor-made" treatments adapted to the molecular characteristics of the patient's tumor.